Updated 14th December 2024

 225g (8oz) gluten free plain flour

-1 teaspoon xanthan gum (only add ½ teaspoon if the gf flour already contains this or guar gum)
+1 level teaspoon xanthan gum (only add ½ teaspoon if the gf flour already contains this or guar gum)

 ¼ teaspoon salt